 I was working a full time at the newspaper and with two small children we needed extra money.

 I fell in love with bartending immediately and have been working two to four shifts behind the stick ever since.
-From the bowling alley, to neighborhood bars, large dance clubs, a chain restaurant, ski resorts and in gentleman’s clubs.
+From the bowling alley, to neighborhood bars, large dance clubs, a chain restaurant, ski resorts, gentleman’s clubs and now Topgolf.

 My experience in the newspaper industry has been a great asset in my bartending career as well.
 Advertising is all about the customer service and getting your message out.
 Just like taking care of your customers from behind the bar and getting their drinks out and providing a pleasurable experience for all.

-My wonderful wife, Gabriella and I have been happily married for 34 years.
-We have three grown children and two grandchildren.
-This story is better than anything above.
+My wonderful wife, Gabriella and I have been happily married for 39-years.
+We have three grown children, two grandchildren and recently raised six chickens.
+Our story is way better than anything above.